Run surveys. Get insights. Unlock growth.

 Table of contents

-What Is an NPS Question?
+What is an NPS question?

-"On a scale from 0 to 10, how likely are you to recommend us to your friends or colleagues?" is the most popular, standardized NPS question format.
+"On a scale from 0 to 10, how likely are you to recommend us to your friends or colleagues?"

-The relational NPS questions
+The relational NPS survey question

 As the name suggests, these are the questions you ask your customers to gauge the quality of your relationship.

-The transactional NPS questions
+The transactional NPS survey question

-• Contacted customer support
+🤝 Contacted customer support team

-• Purchased a product
+🤝 Purchased a product or service

-• Upgraded their plan
+🤝 Upgraded their plan

-• Used a new feature
+🤝 Used a new feature

 💡 YOU MAY ALSO BE INTERESTED IN: ‘Have you ever recommended’ survey template (Alternative to NPS)

-Relational NPS Questions Variants
+Relational NPS question variants

-NPS questions don't leave much room for creativity.
+NPS survey questions don't leave much room for creativity.
 Having said that, you can play with its form and alter it based on the information you're trying to learn.
 Here are some of the NPS questions variations:

-• On a scale 0-10, how likely are you to recommend our services to the people like you?
+"On a scale 0-10, how likely are you to recommend our services to the people like you?"

 By phrasing the question in such a way, you signal that you're asking about the services you provide (as opposed to a product you sell).
 Maybe, on top of selling products, you offer services associated with the product and want to assess only the quality of your services.